richelbilderbeek/dlip/report/README.md

 ## Can deep neural networks be used in phylogentics and if so how can it benefit from it?

+## What is a neural network?

+### What is deep learning?

+Wat deep learning is.

-* What is a neural network?
+### What is a deep neural network?

+A deep neural network is a neural network which uses multiple hidden layers.
+This type of networks can be used to execute far more complex tasks, but the layers also make the network almost impossible to understand.

 * Unsupervised: